Vivism and Humans

 c) Polluting air, water and/or soil within legal limits;

-d) Unnecessary interventions in nature, which make it less enjoyable for others;
+d) Unnecessary interventions in nature, making it less enjoyable for others;

 e) Several kinds of unnatural behaviour; such as: